Bookports/Bookports/README.md

 ### The porthole to the age of knowledge.

-An open-source, customisable and modular ILS (Integrated Library System) for the future library era.
+An open-source, customisable and modular ILS (Integrated Library System) for the future and modern library era.

-Bookports is written in Java, and aims to have a minimum version of Java 11.
+Bookports is written in Java, and is targeted to Java 11 (LTS).

 ## Usage